Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Introduction

 Many researchers have generalized the HK and DW models by incorporating heterogeneity into the confidence bounds.
-Lorenz \cite{lorenz_heterogeneous_2009} extended these BCMs to incorporate heterogeneous confidence bounds.
-In these extensions, each agent has its own confidence bound, which can result in asymmetric influence and opinion updates.
-Using numerical simulations, Lorenz demonstrated that when there are both open-minded and closed-minded agents (which have large and small confidence bounds, respectively), these BCMs is more likely to reach consensus than in the baseline BCMs.
-By analyzing the heterogeneous-confidence DW model of \cite{lorenz_heterogeneous_2009} on complete graphs, Chen et al.~\cite{chen_convergence_2020} proved almost-sure convergence of opinions for certain parameter values and derived sufficient conditions for the agents of a network to eventually reach a consensus.
-In a related work, Chen et al. \cite{chen_heterogeneous_2020} examined a heterogeneous HK model with ``environmental noise'' (e.g., from media sources) and showed that heterogeneous confidence bounds in this setting can yield larger differences in agent opinions as time approaches infinity.
-Su et al.~\cite{su_partial_2017} examined the heterogeneous-confidence HK model of \cite{lorenz_heterogeneous_2009} and proved that at least some agents of a network converge to a steady-state opinion in finite time.
-Shang~\cite{shang_agent_2014} proposed a modified DW model in which each edge of a network has a confidence bound that one chooses from independent and identically distributed Poisson processes.
-They derived sufficient conditions for consensus to occur almost surely for a one-dimensional lattice graph.
+Lorenz \cite{lorenz_heterogeneous_2009} extended these BCMs so that each node has its own confidence bound, which can result in asymmetric influence and opinion updates.
+Using numerical simulations, Lorenz demonstrated that these BCMs are more likely than the baseline BCMs to reach a consensus state when there are both open-minded and close-minded nodes (which have large and small confidence bounds, respectively).
+By analyzing the heterogeneous-confidence DW model of \cite{lorenz_heterogeneous_2009} on {complete graphs,} Chen et al.~\cite{chen_convergence_2020} proved almost-sure convergence of opinions for certain parameter values and derived sufficient conditions for the nodes of a network to eventually reach a consensus.
+In a related work, Chen et al. \cite{chen_heterogeneous_2020} examined a heterogeneous HK model with ``environmental noise'' (e.g., from media sources) and showed that heterogeneous confidence bounds in this setting can yield larger differences in node opinions in the infinite-time limit.
+Su et al.~\cite{su_partial_2017} examined the heterogeneous-confidence HK model of \cite{lorenz_heterogeneous_2009} and proved that at least some nodes of a network converge to a steady-state opinion in finite time.

-Researchers have also incorporated adaptivity and time-dependence into the parameters of BCMs and other models of opinion dynamics.
-Weisbuch et al.~\cite{weisbuch_meet_2002} studied a generalized DW model that incorporates heterogeneous, time-dependent confidence bounds for each agent that are proportional to the standard deviation of the opinions that that agent observed in prior interactions.
-Deffuant et al.~\cite{deffuant_how_2002} examine a variant of the DW model in which the compromise parameters, which are unique to each agent, change based on the level of agreement between interacting agents.
-In this context, the compromise parameter models the uncertainty of agents, with low-uncertainty individuals interpreted as extremists.
-Chacoma and Zanette~\cite{chacoma2015} performed a survey-based study to examine opinion and confidence changes, and they proposed an agent-based model of opinion dynamics based on the results of their survey.
-Although their model is not a BCM, it does incorporate a notion of confidence between agents that changes with time.